For customers using eu.app.clio.com, please refer to our EMEA Terms of Service.

 9.4 There are no charges for cancelling a subscription and paying subscriptions cancelled prior to the end of their current billing cycle will not be charged again in the following cycle.

 9.5 The amount charged on the next billing cycle will be automatically updated to reflect any changes to the subscription, including upgrades or downgrades, and including the addition or removal of discounts included for the purchase of suite services.
+Adding Authorized User subscriptions or subscription upgrades will trigger prorated charges in the current billing cycle.
 Subscriber authorizes Themis to apply updated charge amounts.
 Subscription changes, including downgrades, may result in loss of access to Content, features, or an increase or reduction in the amount of available capacity for Content provided by the Service.

 9.6 All prices are subject to change upon notice.
 Such notice may be provided by an e-mail message to the Administrator, or in the form of an announcement on the Service.